 The shape does have a bearing on aerodynamics, but so many different features go into that quality of the club that the basic design structure is but one of them.

-At the end of the day, this is another factor that mostly just informs how you feel when you step up to the tee.
+This is another factor that mostly just informs how you feel when you step up to the tee at the end of the day.
 Choose a design that you can feel confident in.

 The standard shaft length for a driver is 45 inches.
 However, some manufacturers like to jack the length up by an inch or two to increase the distance factor.
 The longer the club, the more clubhead speed it naturally generates.
 The more clubhead speed that you generate, the more distance that you can expect to get.

 Sounds good, right?
 Wrong.
 The longer the club, the harder it is to control.
 It’s not a good idea to sacrifice everything for the sake of distance.
-You’ll ultimately have more shots by hitting from the fairway than you would hitting a little bit closer, but from the rough.
+You’ll ultimately have more shots by hitting from the fairway than you would hit a little bit closer but from the rough.

 If you can, try to get a standard length club.
 It will ultimately be to your benefit.

-These advanced algorithms have been able to optimize clubhead technology to ensure that the face is as reactive as possible.
+These advanced algorithms have optimized clubhead technology to ensure that the face is as reactive as possible.

 You aren’t going to find these features on off-brand clubs.
 If you’re looking for cutting edge, go with a Callaway or TaylorMade.
 If you’re just looking to get a great deal on a mostly solid club, feel free to go with the off-brand approach.

-The is going to be a really solid option for buyers who need a blend of quality and value.
+The will be an excellent option for buyers who need a blend of quality and value.
 However, if performance is the only thing that matters to you, it may be to your benefit to fork over a little bit more and go with the Callaway.